markope/crossbarwww/website/crossbario/iotcookbook/Apps-Alarm.md

 Extensions to this are

-* use a camera to take an image of the protected space on alarm, periodically or on user request (code for Tessel with camera module)
+* use a camera to take an image of the protected space on alarm, periodically or on user request (code for Tessel with camera module or Raspberry Pi with a webcam)
 * play an alarm message to the intruder (code for speech synthesis on the Raspberry Pi)
-* trigger alarm lights (code for the Arduino Yun and Raspberry Pi)
 * hardware control for arming, disarming, manually triggering and stopping an alarm (code for the Arduino Yun and Raspberry Pi)

 ## The Basics